yueguoguo/yueguoguo.github.io/_posts/2025-12-22-contextual-alignment.md

 Context can be detailed into the aspects of incentives, risks, constraints, resources, time-aware objectives (short-term, mid-term, and long-term), etc., and the requirement for the further alignment is to present the context from each stakeholders with transparency.
-Strategically, the stakeholders may not always disclose the full-picture of their context or situation, so the degree of transparency for the context impact the quality of the alignment.
+Strategically, the stakeholders *may not always disclose the full-picture of their context or situation*, so the degree of transparency for the context impact the quality of the alignment.
 In addition, there are weights of the different aspects for the context - for example, incentive may usually play the most vital role in the decision-making so it is weighed the highest.
 Risk, depends.
 Constraints, may vary across different parties.
 In general, the context presentation is key to the success of the alignment.

 ### Find the intersection in the context.